Illuminati9/SDE-Project/README.md

-# Local Services Aggregator
+# OneTap

-The Local Services Aggregator is a web application that aggregates local service providers such as plumbers, electricians, and cleaners, making it convenient for users to find and book reliable professionals for their various service needs.
+The OneTap is a web application that aggregates local service providers such as plumbers, electricians, and cleaners, making it convenient for users to find and book reliable professionals for their various service needs.

 ## Table of Contents